The 50/30/20 Rule Explained: Simple Budgeting Formula

 How to Apply the 50/30/20 Rule

-• Set automatic transfers to savings accounts or investments to enforce the 20% rule.
+Set up automatic transfers to savings accounts or investment accounts to enforce the 20% savings rule.
+Automation removes the temptation to spend funds earmarked for savings and ensures consistent progress toward financial goals.

 Tips for Success